lob/lob-address-elements/README.md

 ### Stylesheet Declarations

-The stylesheet declaration is more complex to implement but gives full control over element styles.
+Although more complex, a custom stylesheet gives full control over element styles.
 All necessary CSS classes have been provided in the example below.
 Override each class as necessary for full customization.

 When authoring a custom stylesheet, Lob's default stylesheet should be suppressed using the `data-lob-suggestion-stylesheet` attribute (also shown in the example below).